groupdocs-annotation/GroupDocs.Annotation-Docs/net/developer-guide/basic-usage/add-annotation-to-the-document/add-squiggly-annotation.md

         Message = "This is squiggly annotation",
         Opacity = 0.7,
         PageNumber = 0,
-        Points = new List<Point>
+        SquigglyColor = 1422623, //Supported only Word and PDF Points = new List<Point>
         {
         	new Point(80, 730), new Point(240, 730), new Point(80, 650), new Point(240, 650)